Why Do Cats Like Earwax? Feline Behavior Explained

 Updated on

-It’s a bit of a gross topic, but a cursory Google search can find you no lack of people wondering: why does my cat love earwax?
-Whether you found Socks curled up in the bathroom surrounded by Q-tips or have one of the cats that likes to lick your ears, many people across the globe are asking the same question: why?
-There are various factors to behind the behavior from nutritional benefits to social grooming that we explore below.
+It is a bit of a gross topic, but a cursory Google search can find you no lack of people wondering: Why does my cat love earwax?
+Whether you found your cat playing with a Q-tip or have one of the cats that likes to lick your ears, many people across the globe are asking the same question: Why?
+There are various possible factors behind the behavior, from curiosity to the nutritional aspect to social grooming, which we explore below.
+However, we don’t know for sure why some cats are attracted to earwax, and we are only left to speculate.

 Dietary Nutrients

-As gross as it may sound to humans, earwax is a fantastic dietary nutrient for cats!
-To understand why we must first put aside our species differences and remember that cats don’t view earwax the way we do!
+As gross as it may sound to humans, earwax seems like a fantastic dietary nutrient for cats.
+To understand why we must first put aside our species differences and remember that cats don’t view earwax the way we do.
 In the same way that cats view a dead bird as a better gift than that lovely $100 cat tree you lugged home for them, they view earwax from a different perspective than humans.

 What Are Obligate Carnivores?

-There are four recognized classifications of carnivores, determined by the amount of animal protein the creature depends on for survival.
-The term “obligate carnivore” is a scientific classification of animals who rely solely upon meat for their sustenance.
-Unlike hyper (diet composition of 70% animal protein), meso (50% animal protein), and hypocarnivores (30% animal protein, also considered omnivorous), obligate carnivores cannot break down plant material in their stomachs.
+The term “obligate carnivore” refers to animals who rely solely upon animal protein for their sustenance.
+Unlike herbivores who have a specialized digestive tract and bacterial flora that helps them digest plants, obligate carnivores cannot break down plant material in their stomachs.
 Obligate carnivores must consume an appropriate diet through animal proteins; plant proteins won’t cut it for them.
 All cats are obligate carnivores, even house cats.

 Understanding that cats rely solely on animal proteins for sustenance is only the first step in understanding their attraction to earwax.
 We must answer what earwax is to know why cats are interested in putting it in their mouths.

 Considering what the stuff is made of, it makes sense why our cats are attracted to it.
-Cats have 200 million odor-sensitive cells in their noses, compared to a human’s measly 5 million.
-Cats have noses that are tuned to detecting the smell of animal proteins; earwax probably smells delectable to them!
-Cats don’t think of earwax as we do; they only smell the delicious animal proteins that the earwax is made of, and that’s why they’re attracted to it!
+Cats have 45-80 million scent receptors in their noses, possibly up to 200, compared to a human’s measly 5 million.1 Cats have noses that are tuned to detect the smell of animal proteins, so earwax probably smells delectable to them!
+Cats don’t think of earwax as we do; they only smell the delicious animal proteins that the earwax is made of, and that’s why they’re attracted to it.
+At least, that’s what we think.

 The Social Aspect of Cat Grooming